chrisgrieser/quadro-example-vault/README.md

 3. Open the directory `quadro-example-vault` as an Obsidian vault. ([If you are new to Obsidian, see the Obsidian Documentation on how to do that.](https://help.obsidian.md/Getting+started/Create+a+vault#Open+existing+folder))

 ## Pre-Configured Plugin Setup
-- **Quadro** itself
-	- There are buttons to the far left for all Quadro commands.
+- **Quadro** itself: There are buttons to the far left for all Quadro commands.
 Briefly hover over them to see what each button does.
-	- Quadro is configured to be auto-updated via the **BRAT plugin**.
 - **Command Palette** (`cmd+p` on macOS, `ctrl+p` on Windows): includes a list of all relevant commands for QDA at the top.
 - **Data Loom:** Analyze extractions in a dynamic spreadsheet, similar to Notion or Excel.
 - **Another Quick Switcher**